There are several types of beetles in Massachusetts, one of the states in the United States, and other invertebrates are found therein too.

 However, it was first introduced to North America as a means to control aphids and other pests that were damaging crops.

-Generally, these types of beetles in Massachusetts have not considered pests themselves.
+Generally, these types of beetles in Massachusetts are not considered pests themselves.
 But, they can become a nuisance when congregating indoors during winter.

-Also, they can overwinter outdoors if food sources are abundant enough for them to survive long enough without going into diapause.
+Also, they can overwinter outdoors if food sources are abundant enough to survive long enough without going into diapause.

 13. Banded Ash Borer